LSRathore/vic-auto/README.md

 5. Prepare the soil raster according to soil_class and type in soil_appendix_3layer.xlsx file.

-6. Prepare the land use land cover raster according to LULC_CLASS.xlsx file
+6. Prepare the land use land cover raster according to veg library file.